cardillan/mindcode/doc/syntax/SYNTAX-EXTENSIONS.markdown

 Custom instructions are created using one of these functions:

 * `mlog()`: creates a standard instruction.
 Mindcode assumes the instruction has some effect on the Mindustry world and will not remove the instruction during optimizations.
-* `mlogSafe()`: creates an instruction which doesn't have an effect on the Mindustry world (for example, `set`, `packcolor` or `sensor` are such instructions).
-Mindcode may remove the instruction if the value(s) it produces are not used by the rest of the program.
+* `mlogSafe()`: creates an instruction which doesn't affect the Mindustry world (for example, `set`, `packcolor` or `sensor` are such instructions).
+Mindcode may remove the instruction if the value or values it produces are not used by the rest of the program.
 * `mlogText()`: creates an instruction which manipulates the text buffer.
-Mindcode never removes the instruction, and furthermore handles it correctly during Print Merging optimizations.
+Mindcode never removes the instruction, and furthermore, handles it correctly during Print Merging optimizations.

 Each of these functions takes the following arguments: